 So here’s the thing about attempting to chart while on birth control: Most forms of birth control (aside from non-hormonal methods like the condom, the diaphragm, or Copper IUD) function primarily by suppressing ovulation.
 Literally, these birth control methods will stop your ovaries from releasing an egg, and with no egg for sperm to fertilize, there can be no conception or pregnancy.

 But there is a catch.
 Did you notice how I said that birth control functions primarily by suppressing ovulation?
 That’s because sometimes a woman will still ovulate while on birth control.
 This is a phenomenon known as “breakthrough ovulation.”
 When breakthrough ovulation occurs, it is, in fact, possible for conception to occur if a woman and her partner have sex while she is ovulating.
 It is then that the secondary functions of the birth control method may take effect, either by thickening the woman’s cervical mucus to prevent her partner’s sperm from reaching the egg, or by thinning the woman’s uterine lining so that if a sperm does get through and conception does occur, the fertilized egg will not have a hospitable environment in which it may implant.
-In this case, the fertilized egg will pass with that month’s menses—and while this is technically not a “miscarriage,” as medically, a “pregnancy” does not begin until implantation occurs—for those who believe that life begins at conception, this is a morally fraught result of birth control if it does, in fact, occur.
+In this case, the fertilized egg will pass with that month’s menses—and while this is technically not a “miscarriage,” as medically, a “pregnancy” does not begin until implantation occurs—because a unique life begins at conception, this is a morally fraught result of birth control if it does, in fact, occur.

 So, how often does breakthrough ovulation occur?
 Estimates vary, and they differ between different forms of birth control.
 For the combined (estrogen and progestin) pills, a woman may ovulate up to 28% of the time (so, out of every 12 cycles, about 3 of them could be ovulatory); for the progestin-only pill (or the “mini-Pill”), a woman may ovulate between 33-65% of the time; for the IUD (specifically the Mirena), that rate may be as high as 75% after the first year of use.